Preface:

 Universities are seats of higher education dedicated to learning and personal development of their members, sources of expertise in various disciplines and sites for evaluation and application of new knowledge.
 With globalization and internationalization, the demand for accountability and transparency in higher education has increased.
 The biggest challenge in this regard, is to ensure that the quality of educational programs offered by a higher educational institution are meeting the local and international standards.

-Sohail University has a comprehensive Quality assurance policy along with explicit processes that act as a driver to achieve excellence in higher education.
+Sohail University has a comprehensive Quality Enhancement (QE) policy along with explicit processes that act as a driver to achieve excellence in higher education

 Objective:

-The basic aim and objective of the quality assurance policy is to ensure that relevant and appropriate academic standards are achieved, maintained and continuous efforts are instituted to further enhance the quality of the higher education deliverables.
+The basic aim and objective of the quality Enhancement policy is to ensure that relevant and appropriate academic standards are achieved, maintained and continuous efforts are instituted to further improve the quality of the higher education deliverables

 Policy Statement: